nikita0527/techfolios.github.io/quickstart.md

 # 5. Set project content

 An important part of any technology portfolio are descriptions of significant projects you've developed or played a significant role in.
+Please skim the text in this section for an overview, then watch the following 8 minute video to see an example, then update your project descriptions, referring back to this documentation as necessary.

+{% include youtube.html id="z5PbK0B1FlE" %}

 In TechFolios, use the projects/ directory to hold a file for each of your projects.
 The template comes with three sample projects in the projects/ directory named project-1.md, project-2.md, and project-3.md.
 Here is the template projects top-level page, which provides a summary of all your projects: